eltoroit/LDS_Interview/interview.md

 **READER:** How do I protect my data?

 **EL TORO:** That's a really important question, I am glad you asked...
-The short answer, look at this library I wrote a while back: https://github.com/eltoroit/ETLC_ApexBridge/blob/master/ApexBride_Library/Library/main/default/classes/ETLC_SecuredDB.cls.
+The short answer, take a peek at this library I wrote a while back: https://github.com/eltoroit/ETLC_ApexBridge/blob/master/ApexBride_Library/Library/main/default/classes/ETLC_SecuredDB.cls.
 But remember, if you use LDS then Salesforce will protect you!

-**READER:** Why not use LDS all the time and not bother with Apex? why bother about security?
+**READER:** Why not use LDS all the time and not bother with Apex? why bother having all this code to protect yourself?

 **EL TORO:** Have you been paying attention?
 LDS = 1 record, Apex = multiple records.

 **READER:** Of course, I forgot.
-How do I work with Salesforce Data?
+How do I work with Salesforce data?

 **EL TORO:** Let me show you the different methods you can work with Salesforce data with and without writing Apex.
 Oh, but let me warn you, LDS offers quite a few different methods... *(interrupted)*

 **READER:** Why is that a warning?

 **EL TORO:** Well, it can be confusing when trying to choose the best method for your needs.
-The difference is basically a trade off between how much you want to control the UI.
+The difference is basically a trade off between how much you want to control the UI and how much code you want to write.
 The most basic method is a modal dialog which shows the page layout, there is another method to use the page layout but without a modal dialog, and finally a method where there is no UI provided by LDS and you can control the UI in which ever manner you choose.

 **READER:** OK, I have been warned :-) I guess the more I want to control the UI, the more code I need to write, right?

 **EL TORO:** Yes, but no Apex unless you need to work with multiple records.
 Couple more things before we get started.
-I have created this repo with the examples for each method, so that you can see how they are implemented.
+I have created this repo with the examples for each technique, so that you can see how they are implemented.
 I am going to override the view for the contact record with a component build on **Lightning Aura Components** and one build on **Lightning Web Components** so you can compare the similarities and differences between them when dealing with data.

 **READER:** So, are we going to be comparing both Aura and Web components?
 Cool!

 **EL TORO:** yes, very cool indeed.
-I will try to keep the names as similar as possible in order to make it easier to compare.
+I will try to keep the codes as similar as possible in order to make it easier to compare.
 So let's get started!

 # Modal: Edit Record
 > **Aura Components:**